 To proceed with SDDM in the terminal dialog, press the TAB key to highlight <Ok>, then press ENTER.

-In some virtual environments (VirtualBox on Linux Mint, VMware, QEMU), a bug causes the SDDM login screen to display only a large on-screen keyboard after rebooting, making it impossible to log in normally.
+In some virtual environments, especially after you install VirtualBox on Linux Mint or run Mint under VMware or QEMU, a bug can cause the SDDM login screen to display only a large on-screen keyboard after rebooting, making it impossible to log in normally.
 To prevent this issue, create an SDDM drop-in configuration before rebooting:

 sudo mkdir -p /etc/sddm.conf.d